Estimated reading time: 3 minutes

 Google decided not to trust certain SSL certificates and they set a cutoff date that is approaching soon.
 We advise everyone to do the following easy steps to see if your site is affected.
-The resolution is a simple support ticket to get the SSL reissued followed by a couple emails.
+The resolution is a simple support ticket to get the SSL reissued, followed by a couple of emails.

 NOTE: Chrome 70 is the version that will “Distrust” certain GeoTrust & Symantec SSL certificates but is currently not scheduled to be released until September 2018.

 - Use your Chrome browser on a computer and open up your website in secure mode (HTTPS).

 - Now open Developer Tools (Windows click F12, Mac Command+Shift+i)